 Why commission research?
 A vast range of genealogical records are now available online.
 Some are free and others are on subscription sites.
 To the beginner, it can be bewildering and costly.
 It’s easy to spend time and money researching what turns out to be the wrong family.
-Many websites charge fees to search and view records.
+Many websites charge fees to search and view records but may not cover a time or place relevant for you.
 As a professional genealogist, I can guide you in the right direction.
 In all cases, you would assist me by providing as much information as you have.
 People often know more than they realise!

 I offer different types of services.